Elected to Division Two 1908

 The short sleeved shirts worn since 1959 were replaced by long sleeved versions with crew necks for the European Cup Winner's Cup match with Rangers on 31 October 1962 and these became the team's first choice from November 1962.

 After a brief sojourn in Division Two (1977-1978), Spurs achieved a transfer coup by signing Argentine World Cup winners Ossie Ardiles and Ricky Villa.
 Villa inspired a dramatic FA Cup win in 1981 and in 1982 the club retained the cup.
-In the 1982 final the club unveiled their new shadow striped kit, an innovation that was quickly copied by other manufacturers.

 To celebrate their centenary in 1982, the club crest was suitably embellished.
+The new kit featured the first example of shadow stripes printed into the fabric, a style that became very popular in following seasons.

 To combat the growing threat of illegally made pirate replica kits, the decision was taken to introduce a new crest in 1983.
-The design was deliberately more complex and now included two lions supporting the club's monogramme as well as the club's Latin motto, which translates as "To dare is to do."
+The design was deliberately more complex and now included two lions supporting the club's monogram as well as the club's Latin motto, which translates as "To dare is to do."
 This version was used until 1995.

 In 1984 Spurs won the UEFA Cup for the second time and in 1987 they were beaten FA Cup finalists.

 In 1987 Terry Venables was recruited from CF Barcelona as the new manager.
-After surviving a financial crisis, Spurs won their seventh FA Cup in 1991 and once again marked the occasion by introducing another innovative strip, featuring long, generously cut shorts.
+After surviving a financial crisis, Spurs won their eighth FA Cup in 1991 and once again marked the occasion by introducing another innovative strip, featuring long, generously cut shorts.
 Venables was controversially sacked by Executive Chairman Alan Sugar in 1993, an affair that rumbled through the courts for several years.

 In 1995 another new crest was introduced, resembling the one worn in the Fifties but on a rather oddly shaped shield.
 This appeared for two seasons before it was replaced by a very much more complicated coat of arms.
 In addition to the usual motifs, this crest featured a castle, alluding to Bruce Castle, a local land mark, and a group of trees, referring to the Seven Sisters of Tottenham after whom Seven Sisters Road is named.
 This badge was also used for two seasons before the 1983 crest was reintroduced.